prodigeni/reddit_streamer/README.md

 ###Common issues

+**The script has suddenly stopped working**

 This script uses VLC to stream videos.
 If it suddenly stops working, chances are that a video hosting service updated their website and broke VLC's parser scripts.
 If that's the case you can replace the scripts with more recent revisions by:

 1. downloading the [latest VLC sources](https://www.videolan.org/vlc/download-sources.html)
 2. extracting the contents of `./share/lua/playlist` to `~/.local/share/vlc/lua/playlist`.

+**The videos are constantly buffering**

+VLC will choose the highest resolution by default.
+You can change this in the settings menu: Go to *Tools* → *Preferences* and make sure *Show settings* set to *All*.
+Then click on *Input/Codecs* in the left treeview pane.
+Find the combobox entry that says *Preferred video resolution*, adjust it to your need and click *Save*.

+**Some videos are played in low resolution even though HD is available**

+In some cases VLC will only be able to extract SD streams.
+This mainly occurs with Vimeo.